 Table 3-1.
 Summary of Projects and Management Actions Project or Management Action Update Perform Well Inventory No update to provide at this time.
 This effort is ongoing.
 File for well installation application with TSS Technical Support Services General Application filed on March 8, 2022.
 Upon approval the GSAs will work with DWR to prepare and file the Service Request Application.
 Add 2 wells to WQ Monitoring Network No update to provide at this time.
 This effort is ongoing.
-Complete field inspections of GDEs No update to provide at this time.
+Complete field inspections of GDEs During May 2024 a field inspection was conducted to each of the potential GDEs identified in the figures included with Appendix M of the Revised Tulelake Subbasin GSP, which was submitted on July 16, 2024.
+Some of the areas were inaccessible due to their location on private property.
+The GSAs and their technical team are reviewing the photographs collected during the field inspection to determine next steps.
 This effort is ongoing.
 Review AEM survey data The Tulelake Subbasin technical team has performed an initial review of the AEM survey data.
 This information will be incorporated into the 5-Year Plan update as appropriate.
-Recharge via Operation of Station 48 During WYs 2022 and 2023 Station 48 was reoperated such that Lost River Improved Channel flowed along its natural path into the Subbasin, which provided TID with water to charge irrigation canals and drains during the winter.
+Recharge via Operation of Station 48 During WY 2022 through WY 2024 Station 48 was reoperated such that Lost River Improved Channel flowed along its natural path into the Subbasin, which provided TID with water to charge irrigation canals and drains during the winter.
 Reviews are ongoing to better understand and quantify the benefit of this reoperation.
-Provide Domestic Well Assistance During 2023, TID coordinated with and assisted local agencies to address domestic well issues.
+Provide Domestic Well Assistance In reviewing DWR's Dry Well Reporting system, it appears that there have not been any dry wells reported since 2022.
+The GSAs are not aware of any dry well issues experienced during water year 2024.
 In addition, the City of Tulelake is in the process of expanding its service area, which will result in decreased reliance of domestic wells within the Subbasin.
-Adaptive Management Strategy As in prior years, TID assisted with the Drought Response Agency programs in 2023, which are implemented to address supply shortages from the Klamath Project.
-This included a demand management program that resulted in approximately 4,900 acres within the District not irrigated during 2023.
+Adaptive Management Strategy As in prior years, TID assisted with the Drought Response Agency programs in 2024, which are implemented to address supply shortages from the Klamath Project.
+This included a demand management program that resulted in approximately 6,670 acres within the District not irrigated during 2024.
+During WY 2024, the District received a final draft system improvement plan, which outlined specific projects that will allow for operational flexibility and potential new opportunities to adaptively manage the system.
+The District is currently pursuing grant funding for these projects.